Verb phrase ellipsis: Operation Forwards & Backwards

 Three of the four combinations are acceptable.
 However, as the fourth example shows, VP ellipsis is impossible when it operates both backwards and upwards.

-English antecedent-contained ellipsis
+Antecedent-contained Ellipsis

 An aspect of VP ellipsis that has been the subject of much theoretical analysis occurs when elided VP appears to be contained inside its antecedent.
 The phenomenon is called antecedent-contained ellipsis or antecedent-contained deletion (ACD).
 This is displayed in both examples below where the antecedent is represented by bolded font.
 Canonical cases of antecedent-contained ellipsis occur when the elided material appears inside a quantified object NP.
 This can be seen in the second example where the quantified object NP is underlined.
 Quantifiers (ex. every) attach to nouns (ex. thing) to specify a subgroup.
 The elided material is represented in the same format as previous examples.